doctore/Spring5Microservices/README.md

 * **Lombok** to reduce the code development in models and DTOs.
 * **MapStruct** used to conversion between Models <--> DTOs in an easy way.
 * **SimpleFlatMapper** due to its integration with jOOQ, used to convert the some custom query results into a known Java object.
-* **Webflux** creating a reactive REST Api as alternative to the traditional Spring MVC.
+* **MVC** a traditional Spring MVC Rest API to manage the included requests.

-In this subproject the layer's division is:
+In this microservice, the layer's division is:

 * **dao** layer used to access to the database.
 * **service** containing the business logic.